Finnoy Travel - Travel Stories and Reviews

 Accessibility

-To access the lounge, you need to walk quite a lot.
-There is also a need to go up and down which can be a little frustrating.
-You have to reserve a lot of time to reach your gate after the lounge visit.
-But locating the lounge is easy by carefully following the directions described above.
+You must walk quite a lot to access the lounge.
+There is also a need to go up and down, which can be frustrating.
+You must reserve enough time to reach your gate after the lounge visit.
+However, locating the lounge is easy by carefully following the directions described above.
 Walking distances in a big airport like London Heathrow are always expected to be long.

 Comfort of the Lounge (excluding catering)

 The lounge is a comfortable place to relax and a decent place to work with your portable computer.
-Be prepared that there may be a lot of people, but at Heathrow Airport it is almost impossible to avoid them.
-The view outside from the lounge is to the tarmac area where there are not many planes.
+Be prepared that there may be many people, but it is almost impossible to avoid them at Heathrow Airport.
+The view outside from the lounge is of the tarmac area, with few planes.
 The lounge's location does not offer the best place for plane spotting.

 Catering

 The cold buffet table was of average quality.
 There are basic snacks and drinks.
 There were fruits and different varieties of coffee.
-The buffet is not better or worse than in the lounges normally.
+The buffet is not better or worse than normally found in lounges.

 The best thing is that there is a bar desk where you can order drinks.
 You can also order hot and free snacks from the lounge's menu.
 On-demand service makes the lounge more exclusive than the usual lounges.